dross1-dross1/auto-mc/docs/plan.md

 ### 4) Deterministic planner (what it must cover first)

-Outcome: From a small set of goals you care about now, produce reliable step lists without an LLM.
+Outcome: From a small set of goals you care about now, produce reliable step lists.

 Start with:
 - Craft graph for: sticks, planks, crafting_table, furnace, iron_ingot (smelt), torches, iron_pickaxe.